3 Things To Look Forward To In Jennifer Lawrence's New Movie

-The final trailer has landed for X-Men: Apocalypse, and this time Jennifer Lawrence is front and center.
+The final trailer has landed for X-Men: Apocalypse, and this time Jennifer Lawrence is front and centre.
 Here are a few things to look forward to from the looks of the latest clip.

 Apocalypse